michaelhein39/BERTweet-MBTI/README.md

 betweet_MBTI_a.ipynb

-- Very similar to classification_models_1.ipynb, but tests different hyperparameters
+- Very similar to classification_models_1.ipynb, but used to test different hyperparameters